Martins-Iroka/GeoQuiz/README.md

 # GeoQuiz

-The first app tutorial from the book; Android Programming:TheBigNerdRanch 3rd edition
+The first app tutorial from the book; Android Programming:TheBigNerdRanch Guide 3rd edition

-Its a question and answer app based on geographical location, implementing the MVC architecture.
+A question and answer app based on geographical location, implementing the MVC architecture.